AlexisTessier/es6-construct-inject-init-pattern/README.md

 - [Custom factory usage](https://github.com/AlexisTessier/es6-construct-inject-init-pattern/blob/master/example/custom-factory-usage.js)

-Also, you could just want to change the behaviour of the class (the following example just double the log, but a real use case could be to inject a logger which write the logs in file... or whatever...).
+Also, you could just want to change the behaviour of the class (the following example simply repeat the log, but a real use case could be to inject a logger which write the logs in files... or whatever...).

 ```javascript
 import Character from 'gravity-falls'